jewelry and shibori

 Nui, “meaning to sew or tapestry”, a labor intensive hand-stitched shibori technique created by stitching and binding fabric.
 Variances in stitching and binding create uniquely distinctive patterned results.

 Arashi, “meaning storm”, a shibori technique created by wrapping and compressing fabric around a pole.
-Changes in fabric direction and compression create a storm-like pattern.
+Changes in fabric direction and compression combine to create a storm-like pattern.

 Itajime, a shibori technique created by pleating, folding and board clamping fabric with unique shapes to create beautiful bold geometric patterns.

-Scarf materials are 8mm habotai and 12mm crepe de chine silk, dyed using fiber reactive and acid dyes produced in small eco-friendly batches.
+Scarf materials are 8mm habotai and 12mm crepe de chine silk, dyed using protein and cellulose dyes produced in small eco-friendly batches.

 Each scarf is one of a kind, wearable art, handcrafted for years of enjoyment.